SAE J1939 to RS232 & USB Gateway

 Option: 9-Pin Deutsch to DB9 Connection Cable

-The jCOM.J1939.SER gateway is a high-performance, low-latency, serial vehicle network adapter for SAE J1939 applications.
+The JCOM.J1939.SER gateway is a high-performance, low-latency, serial vehicle network adapter for SAE J1939 applications.
 It allows any host device with an RS232 or USB port to monitor SAE J1939 data traffic and communicate with the SAE J1939 vehicle network.
-An SAE J1939 cable, suited for a 9-pin Deutsch connection, is included with the gateway.
+An SAE J1939 cable, suited for a 9-pin Deutsch connection, is available as an option.